simpleairquality/SimpleAQ-Device/README.md

 ## Manually Configuring Your Device To Connect to Wifi

 You can configure Wifi on your device without using `ssh`.
+Before configuring the device's Wifi, you will first need to insert your imaged MicroSD card into your Raspberry Pi device and boot at least once.
-Insert the imaged MicroSD card into a standard card reader, then edit `/etc/wpa_supplicant/wpa_supplicant.conf` in the root filesystem "rootfs".
+Afterwards, insert the imaged MicroSD card into a standard card reader, then edit `/etc/wpa_supplicant/wpa_supplicant.conf` in the root filesystem "rootfs".
 At the end of the file, add:

 ```